Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Cost per transaction or user

 How to avoid it: Define success metrics upfront that align with business goals.
 Measure these consistently and be willing to change course if the architecture isn't delivering the expected benefits.
+The numbers that matter most are typically the ones that connect to business outcomes, not architectural purity.

 The "Rewrite" Trap